erkaminski/mental-health-workplace-ml/README.md

 ## 📊 Overview

-The goal is to understand how workplace conditions influence treatment-seeking behavior.
+The goal is to understand how workplace conditions relate to treatment-seeking behavior.

 The project focuses on:

 - data preprocessing and feature engineering
-- classification modeling
+- classification models
 - model evaluation and threshold tuning
 - extracting insights from the model

 ---

 ## 🗂 Data